 15. Virtual Assistant.

 Have a knack for staying organized?
-If you're a jack of all trades, you should consider working as a virtual assistant as a side business idea.
-You can find great gigs on Elance, Indeed, or Upwork.
-It can be an awesome way to rub shoulders with some very important people, build up your professional network, develop in-demand new skills (like creating GIFs and VR videos), grow your side business idea and you'll have the added perk of being able to start this as a home based business idea.
-Becoming a virtual assistant can be a particularly great side business idea if you're hoping to travel the world while making money online as a digital nomad.
+If you’re a jack of all trades, you should consider working as a virtual assistant as a side business idea.
+You can find great gigs on Flexjobs, Indeed, or Upwork.
+It can be an awesome way to rub shoulders with some very important people, build up your professional network, develop in-demand new skills (like creating GIFs and VR videos), grow your side business ideas and you’ll have the added perk of being able to start this as a home based business idea.
+Becoming a virtual assistant can be a particularly great side business idea if you’re hoping to travel the world while making money online as a digital nomad.

 16. Tax Preparation.

 It’s not the sort of side business idea that’s covered in glory, but someone needs to make sure all the numbers add up at the end of the year.
 Every business and most individuals need someone with the domain expertise to help prepare tax returns, especially time or resource-strapped small business owners.
-Majo Jacinto in his Udemy course provides an in-depth foundational understanding of how to prepare tax returns (and stay current with ever-changing laws) that'll certify you with tax prep skills in as little as a few hours of training and practice.
-Then once tax season rolls around you'll be able to charge an average of $229 per return as a freelance tax preparer with this side business idea, according to CNBC.
+Majo Jacinto in his Udemy course provides an in-depth foundational understanding of how to prepare tax returns (and stay current with ever-changing laws) that’ll certify you with tax prep skills in as little as a few hours of training and practice.
+Then once tax season rolls around you’ll be able to charge an average of $229 per return as a freelance tax preparer with these kinds of side business ideas, according to CNBC.

 17. Remote English Teacher/Tutor.